seapagan/bundle-repo/README.md

   [REPO]  GitHub repository to clone (e.g. 'user/repo' or full GitHub URL).
 If not provided, the current directory will be searched for a Git repository.

 Options:
   -b, --branch <BRANCH>           Specify a branch to checkout for remote repositories -f, --file <OUTPUT_FILE>        Filename to save the bundle as. [default: packed-repo.xml] -s, --stdout                    Output the XML directly to stdout without creating a file.
   -m, --model <MODEL>             Model to use for tokenization.
 Supported models: 'gpt4o', 'gpt4', 'gpt3.5', 'gpt3', 'gpt2', 'deepseek' [default: gpt4o]
   -c, --clipboard                 Copy the XML to the clipboard after creating it.
   -l, --lnumbers                  Add line numbers to each code file in the output.
-  -t, --token <TOKEN>       GitHub personal access token (required for private repos and to pass rate limits) -e, --extend-exclude <PATTERN>  Additional file pattern to exclude (can be specified multiple times) -x, --exclude <PATTERN>   File pattern to exclude, replacing the default ignore list (can be specified multiple times) -V, --version            Print version information and exit -h, --help               Print help
+  -t, --token <TOKEN>             GitHub personal access token (required for private repos and to pass rate limits) -e, --extend-exclude <PATTERN>  Additional file pattern to exclude (can be specified multiple times) -x, --exclude <PATTERN>         File pattern to exclude, replacing the default ignore list (can be specified multiple times)
+  -u, --utf8                      Force UTF-8 encoding for all text files -U, --no-utf8                   Disable UTF-8 encoding for text files (overrides --utf8) -V, --version                   Print version information and exit -h, --help                      Print help
 ```

 ## Configuration File